The 2021 Graduate Fellowship Proposal Deadline has passed.

-In 2019, the Foundation will award up to six full-time research fellowships to advanced graduate students conducting research on the Hudson River system.
+The Foundation may award up to six full-time research fellowships per year to advanced graduate students conducting research on the Hudson River system.
 Read below for more information about application instructions.

 Projects must be relevant to the Hudson River and Watershed and focused on topics related to the physical, chemical, and biological aspects of the River, or address social, economic, or public policy issues, including issues related to environmental justice.